 This afternoon we depart for the historic Khimsar Fort.
 Established in 1523 A.D, it is perched on the edge of the Thar Desert.
-En route we make a brief stop to visit the Hindu temple Karni Mata Temple (also known as Temple of Rats), famous for the approximately 20,000 black rats, called kabobs, that live, and are revered in, the temple.
+En route we make a brief stop to visit the Hindu temple Karni Mata Temple (also known as Temple of Rates), famous for the approximately 20,000 black rates, called kabobs, that live, and are revered in, the temple.
 (Overnight Khimsar Fort) BLD

 - Panchla blackbuck 4WD safari

 This morning we depart Khimsar Fort for a two-hour 4WD safari.
 Our journey of 16 kilometres by open jeep aims to view herds of blackbuck, chinkara and blue bull antelope.
 Native to the Indian Subcontinent, the blackbuck is an antelope species that has been classified as endangered since 2003.
 Male blackbuck are dark brown, black, and white and have long, twisted horns, while females are fawn-coloured with no horns.